opendatateam/udata/docs/getting-started.md

 pip install --group dev -e"
 ```

-The last thing to do is to install cdata NPM packages.
+The last thing to do is to install cdata packages.

 !!! info
     udata and cdata use different node versions so don’t forget to run `nvm use` when you switch from one to the other.